 What qualifies as respectful is an ongoing collective conversation.
 Some of our sources have specifically requested ceremonial cacao not be used with drugs or alcohol, and that it not be used to take advantage of people as has happened in some tantra circles.
 Those are obvious forms of disrespect.

 However some Westerners have mistakenly thought that closely replicating Mayan ceremony or ritual would be respectful.
-It would actually be disrespectful if, for example, someone who isn’t part of the Mayan ceremonial lineage led a Mayan fire ceremony.
+It would actually be disrespectful if, for example, someone who isn’t part of a Mayan ceremonial lineage led a Mayan fire ceremony.

 The idea of combining different practices, modalities, and traditions is controversial because it's possible to lose important details, essence, or sense of lineage in the original cultural practice.
 Some believe that combining elements is itself appropriative.